 Below is a 3D rendering of a COVID-19 patient’s lung.
 Lung damage is diffuse and broad throughout the lung.

-Infection Prevention for Covid-10 and tracheostomy and mechanical ventilation
+Infection Prevention for Covid-10 and tracheostomy and/or mechanical ventilation

 Preventing the spread of Covid-19 is a priority and responsibility for everyone.
 Healthcare workers around the globe are fighting to slow the spread of the disease.
 Infection control measures are paramount to protecting workers and patients.

 The World Health Organization has guidance on infection prevention and control which will be summarized here.
 It indicates to initiate infection prevention and control at the point of entry of the patient to hospital.
 Screening should be done at first point of contact at the emergency department or outpatient department/clinics.
-Suspect patients should be given a mask and directed to separate area.
-Keep at least 1 m distance between suspected patients.
+Patients should wear a mask, covering the mouth and nose and maintain social distancing.

 Endotracheal intubation and Covid-19

-Some patients with COVID-19 may develop Adult Respiratory Distress Syndrome (ARDS), especially young children or those who are obese or pregnant, may desaturate quickly during intubation.
+Some patients with COVID-19 may develop Adult Respiratory Distress Syndrome (ARDS), may desaturate quickly during intubation.
 Pre-oxygenate with 100% FiO2 for 5 minutes.
 Consider pre-oxygenating using non-aerosol generating means (avoiding high-flow oxygen and NIV).
 For patients previously on high flow oxygen, some experts switch to 100% non-rebreather.
 Rapid sequence intubation is appropriate after an airway assessment that identifies no signs of difficult intubation.
 Consider intubation kits and checklists.